 In this work we refer to (13) as the linear equations (LE) method for solving the Lagrange multipliers of MaxEnt density.
 It should be noted that in practical applications, one may obtain only approximate solution of (13).
-In fact, as the expectation in $\beta{ii}$ is over the maximum entropy
+In fact, as the expectation in β{ii} is over the maximum entropy distribution which is unknown (to be solved), we have to approximate it using the sample mean from actual data distribution:

-&lt;sup>1 For this disadvantage, Ormoneit and White [5] suggested two possible reasons: (a) numerical errors may build up during the updating process; (b) near-singularity of the Hessian may occur for a large range of $\lambda$ space.
+1 For this disadvantage, Ormoneit and White [5] suggested two possible reasons: (a) numerical errors may build up during the updating process; (b) near-singularity of the Hessian may occur for a large range of λ space.